-Although they’re not as popular as other waterfalls in the area, they offer bang-for-buck for the adventure lover, who’ll get two waterfalls on the same hike!
+Although they’re not as popular as other waterfalls in the area like Josephine Falls or Nandroya Falls, they offer bang-for-buck for the adventure lover, who’ll get two waterfalls on the same short, scenic rainforest hike!

 How to Get to Tchupala Falls and Wallicher Falls

-You can also download a map of the surrounding area here to help you orientate yourself for the waterfall hikes.
+You can also download a map of the surrounding area to help you orientate yourself for the waterfall hikes.

 Both waterfall tracks branch off the same starting trail, with Wallicher Falls to the left, and Tchupala to the right after approximately 100 meters.

 Tchupala Falls Track - What to Expect

 The track winds right after the turn, following a trail through dense tropical rainforest and up a steep ridge.
-After approximately 600 metres, you'll reach the top level of Tchupala Falls, which is a wide rainforest waterfall fed by the Henrietta Creek.
+After approximately 600 metres, you'll reach the top level of Tchupala Falls, which is a wide rainforest waterfall fed by Henrietta Creek.

-Closed Waterfall Trail
+The Closed Waterfall Trail

 Tchupala Falls actually has three major levels, each as incredible as the last.
-Unfortunately though, due to the devastating power of the waterfalls in the wet season, the path is closed.
+Unfortunately though, due to the devastating power of the waterfalls in the wet season, the path is now closed.

 There are several signs telling travelers not to continue down to the lower levels, however, after reviewing the conditions, we decided to explore anyway.

 The trails were completely abandoned, and it seemed they had been like that for years.
-The old rails are now covered by thick vines and the carved rock steps swallowed by dirt and moss.
+The old rails are now covered by thick vines and the carved rock steps are swallowed by dirt and moss.

-Tchupala Falls - The Lower Levels
+Tchupala Falls - The Lower Tiers

 The track down to the lower waterfall levels was very slippery and steep.
 However, after reaching the bottom, we took time to admire the sheer power and beauty of the place.
 There were waterfalls on each side and steep limestone cliffs covered in thick vines and rainforest flora.